ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 This is accomplished with the [`kpt pkg get`](https://kpt.dev/reference/cli/pkg/get/) command.

-As a rule, packages should only be added in a deployment monorepo's `tierX/source-base` folder and **never** manually edited from there.
-All customizations are to be made from the `tierX/source-customization/<env>` folders.
+As a rule, packages should only be added in a deployment monorepo's `tierX/Kubernetes/source-base` and `tierX/Configcontroller/source-base` folder and **never** manually edited from there.
+All customizations are to be made from the `tierX/Kubernetes/source-customization/<env>` and `tierX/Configcontroller/source-customization/<env>` folders.

 Follow these steps to add a package: